Jamie Fraser In Outlander: Character Guide To Sam Heughan’s King Of Men

 That is why this piece is worth keeping.

 It captures the moment when the show had become big enough to create expectations, but early enough that everything still felt like discovery.
+And honestly, some things have not changed that much.

 Fans still want the actors recognized.
 Fans still debate adaptation choices.
 Fans still get twitchy when the show moves too far from the books.
 Fans still want more Jamie Fraser than any reasonable television season can possibly provide.